 JOHN DOE v CORPORATION: Burn injuries from negligence/premises liability claims.

 MALANIAK v AMERICAN HOUSE, et al: 79-year old with approximately 13% scald burns to feet and legs with subsequent wrongful death from sepsis.

 An 80-year old man entering a grocery store was pinned by a malfunctioning electric door.

 MINOR CHILD v KULPINSKI: Amputation of finger when farm tractor tire fell on minor’s hand while she was playing in her grandparents’ barn.

-A slight hazard caused a woman to fall and suffer serious knee injury at a local business.
+A hidden hazard caused a woman to trip and fall and suffer a serious knee injury at a local business.